Books with new Ghanada text

 Ghanada by Debasish Deb.

-From Ghanada Bichitra
+From Ghanada Bichitraa

 & Mandhatar Tope O Ghanada An intelligent use of shading & texture gave the B/W sketches an added dimension.